Kerbalism/Kerbalism/CONTRIBUTING.md

 You can use the Unity Editor profiler by starting the Unity Editor, opening a blank project (or any project for that matter) and then use the **Window Menu->Profiler** option to open the Profiler Window.
 Now you can start your KSP dev install debug executable either standalone or with Visual Studio.

 By default you will only see the MonoBehavior methods (Update, FixedUpdate, etc...) but you can add calls in your code to profile anything you like.
 To do this, add to your code pairs of `Profiler.BeginSample("MyLabel");` and `Profiler.EndSample();`.
+These calls resolve to Kerbalism's own `KERBALISM.Profiler` wrapper (see below), which forwards to the Unity profiler when the `ENABLE_PROFILER` compile constant is set.
 Be aware that if a frame takes too long to execute the profiler will skip it.

 For more information see the KSP Forum thread [KSP Plugin debugging and profiling for Visual Studio and Monodevelop on all OS](http://forum.kerbalspaceprogram.com/index.php?/topic/102909-ksp-plugin-debugging-and-profiling-for-visual-studio-and-monodevelop-on-all-os/&page=1).